1980 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Easy Way to Know Your 1980 Nickel Value

 Determining your 1980 nickel’s worth doesn’t require expert knowledge.
-Start by checking the mintmark below the date.
-Look for clear step details on Monticello’s reverse.
-Examine the coin’s overall condition for wear or damage.
+Start by checking the mintmark below the date, then look for clear step details on Monticello’s reverse under magnification.
+Examine the overall condition for wear, scratches, or cleaning marks.

 1980 Nickel Value Guides

-Each variety serves different purposes.
-Philadelphia and Denver coins circulated widely and are valued mainly in pristine condition.
-San Francisco proofs were preserved by collectors from the start.
-Understanding these differences helps identify which coins merit closer examination.
+Each variety serves a different purpose for collectors.
+Philadelphia and Denver coins are valued mainly in pristine, uncirculated condition.
+San Francisco proofs were preserved from day one, making them the most consistently high-grade option in the series.

 1980-P Nickel Value

-Value concentrates in high-grade specimens.
-Coins below MS-65 remain affordable, but scarcity increases dramatically in MS-66 and higher.
-Full Steps examples are exceptionally rare.
-Less than 200 specimens exist across all grades.
-Fewer than 50 have been certified in MS-66 Full Steps, with none graded higher.
+Value concentrates sharply in high grades.
+Examples below MS-65 remain affordable, but scarcity increases dramatically at MS-66 and higher.
+Full Steps examples are genuinely rare: PCGS CoinFacts confirms fewer than 200 specimens exist across all grades, with fewer than 50 certified in MS-66 FS and none graded higher.
+This makes the 1980-P FS one of the scarcest modern nickels in the entire Jefferson series.

-The highest recorded auction price reached $5,875 for an MS-66 specimen in August 2014.
-This reflects both grade rarity and the historical significance of Philadelphia’s first mintmark year.
+The highest recorded auction price stands at $5,875 for an MS-66 specimen sold in August 2014 — a figure that reflects both the grade rarity and the historical significance of Philadelphia’s first “P” mintmark year.

 1980-P Nickel Price/Grade Chart